nergalex/f5-aks-kic-lab/source/class8/module1/module1.rst

 MetaDefender Core prevents malicious file uploads on web applications that bypass sandboxes and other detection-based security solutions.
 It also helps protect confidential data, minimize data breaches, and prevent privacy violations with Proactive DLP.

+MetaDefender Core requires a remote postgre DataBase.

+For this Lab, this database is hosted on Microsoft Azure PaaS DB.

 3) Control-Plane & Management-Plane | Central Manager
 ========================================================
 A Central Manager provides provides consistent configuration and oversight for NGINX+ instances hosted anywhere.